CorrelAid/DataToMetabase/README.md

 Other team members can then run `renv::restore()` to install the added package(s) on their laptop.

 > You might want to **notify** team members about package updates (e.g. in the commit message or via Slack)

+### pre-commit setup

+The project uses pre-commit to run certain quality assurance checks automatically on each commit.
+We use the cran [precommit package](https://lorenzwalthert.github.io/precommit/index.html).
+Most of the time it should be enough to ensure that the python based `pre-commit` cli tool is installed.
+The most convenient way is to run the following in a command line:

+    pip3 install pre-commit --user

+For alternative installation instructions please see the precommit webpage.
+In order to activate the pre-commit hooks in a local repository run the following in the project's R console:

+    precommit::use_precommit()

+To check whether the setup worked correctly you can run the following command in the command line.
+Note that you might have to open a new session if it is the same one that you used to install `pre-commit` or the executable might not be found:

+    pre-commit run --all-files

 ### Data Access